Srujana2063/RFID-ATTENDANCE-SYSTEM/README.md

 This RFID and Camera-Based Attendance System with Head Count offers a modern and efficient solution to attendance tracking challenges.
 By integrating RFID and camera technologies, it enhances accuracy, security, and ease of use, making it a valuable tool for institutions and organizations.

----

-This README provides a clear and concise overview of your project, making it easier for others to understand its purpose, components, and benefits.